When and how to wash a baby

 ”Baby’s necks can get surprisingly mucky because milk dribbles and gathers there.
 And as we all know, one of the cutest things about babies is that they often have multiple chins, so you do have to have a good old check!

 Their hands and in-between their fingers can get quite dirty, and of course around their bottom and genitals.
-According to the NHS, water alone is best for their skin in the first month.
+According to the Mayo Clinic, water alone is best for their newborn baby skin in the first month.

 Find what works for you